 Clinician Fellowship in Health Care Quality

-Beginning in fall 2021, the new program will support the development of clinician leaders as part of our mandate to build capability and expertise for patient safety and quality within BC’s health care system.
-It aims to develop clinicians’ leadership skills required to deliver improvements in the quality of care while fostering a growing network of leaders to further promote a culture of improvement throughout the system.
+The program supports the development of clinician leaders as part of our mandate to build capability and expertise for patient safety and quality within BC’s health care system.
+It develops clinicians’ leadership skills required to deliver improvements in the quality of care while fostering a growing network of leaders to further promote a culture of improvement throughout the system.
 Welcome our first-ever fellows, Mike Bergunder and Anish Mitra!

 About the Fellowship

-Fellows will be embedded in our team for a full year, working alongside our staff and clinical leads on an initiative focused on health care quality.
-They’ll contribute to key decisions and strategies while gaining exposure to different aspects of health care administration, improvement science and engagement of patient partners and other key system stakeholders.
+Fellows are embedded in our team for a full year, working alongside our staff and clinical leads on initiatives focused on health care quality.
+They contribute to key decisions and strategies while gaining exposure to different aspects of health care administration, improvement science and engagement of patient partners and other key system stakeholders.

 Timeline & Application Process